Tribology: Friction, Wear, and Lubrication

 "Useful in understanding widely varying results obtained in practical wear applications and ways to avoid them."

 "The top quality of the professors and lectures, the material, social events, overall organization and logistics were just outstanding!"

 "The course was very good and well worth the cost and time to attend.
 The content was extensive and informative.
 The lecturers were impressive and highly knowledgeable in their fields.
 The social events (dinner and lunch) were superb and provided for wonderful personal and technical exchanges with the attendees and lecturers.
 I found the dialogue and questions in the classroom to be very interesting and engaging.
 The classroom accommodations were good and the refreshments provided were of good quality.
 The discussion of applications, case studies, and problem solving were of most interest."

 Dr. Nannaji Saka

-He has been a member of ASME, ASM-International, STLE, AAAS, and Sigma Xi and has been an associate editor of the journal STLE Tribology Transactions and of the ASME press Series monographs Advances in Information Storage Systems.
+Saka has been a member of ASME, ASM-International, STLE, ECS, AAAS, and Sigma Xi and has been an associate editor of the journal STLE Tribology Transactions and of the ASME press Series monographs Advances in Information Storage Systems.
 He has been a frequent reviewer of technical papers for STLE Tribology Transactions, Journal of Tribology/ ASME, Wear, and the Journal of Engineering for Industry/ASME.